Nancy Holt: Sun Tunnels

+Dark Star Park

-Dark Star ParkDark Star Park was commissioned by Arlington County, Virginia, in 1979, in conjunction with an urban-renewal project.
+Dark Star Park was commissioned by Arlington County, Virginia, in 1979, in conjunction with an urban-renewal project.
 Construction of the work began in 1984.
 Holt worked with an architect, landscape architect, engineers and real estate developers on the project.
 The artwork is at once a park and a sculpture.
 Built on 2/3 acre of land where a run-down, old gas station and warehouse once stood, Holt transformed the space.
 The park consists of five spheres, two pools, four steel poles, a stairway, a large tunnel for passage, a smaller tunnel for viewing only and plantings of crown vetch, winter creeper, willow oak, and earth and grass.

 The forms stand in stark contrast to the busy and highly developed commercial area that surrounds the space.
 There are places to walk and sit within the park, giving a passersby a chance to escape from the urban environment.
 Dark Star Park is more socially interactive than Holt's other works.
 Holt paid attention to how people both inside and outside the park would see the spheres.
 The work alters the viewer's perception by using curvilinear forms, such as the walkways that mimic the curving roads surrounding the site.
 Walking in the park or driving by it, viewers may mistake spheres of different sizes to actually be the same size or one sphere may eclipse another.
 The tunneled passages into the park frame certain sculptural elements, as do the reflections in the pools.
 However, Holt made sure not to alienate the park entirely from its surroundings.
 The spheres are made of gunite (a sprayable mixture of cement and sand), asphalt, precast concrete tunnels, steel poles and stone masonry.
 These materials relate the park to the buildings located near the artwork.